tugceak/VitrinApp/README.md

 # VITRIN

-It is a simple android application that Android Fetch Products, Categories, Collections and Shops.
+It is a simple android application that Fetch Products, Categories, Collections and Shops.